Exact multi-parameter persistent homology of time-series data: Fast and variable topological inferences

-As we construct multi-parameter persistent homology, there are infinitely many one-dimensional reduction where persistent homology is calculated in the filtration space.
+As we construct multi-parameter persistent homology, there are infinitely many one-dimensional reductions where persistent homology is calculated in the filtration space.
 One easy choice would be a line, which is defined with the direction vector with the origin (endpoint) vector.
-The following definition provide the definitions of the one-parameter reduction of multi-parameter persistent homology on a ray.
+The following definition provides the definitions of the one-parameter reduction of multi-parameter persistent homology on a ray.